-Dr. David dot blog is now on DrDavidDyson.com!
-Please join us there.
+Dr. David dot blog (DrDavid.blog) is now improved on DrDavidDyson.com!

 “We’re all absolutely equal in having the opportunity to make the most of what we have.” –Coach John Wooden